3 people killed, 5 soldiers injured in exchange of fire at check post in North Waziristan

 Less than two weeks later, the Army read out a charge sheet against PTM, accusing the Pashtun ethnic rights movement of receiving funds from foreign intelligence agencies and hinted at a possible action against it.

 “Those playing in others’ hands, their time is up.
-Their time is up,” director general of ISPR, Maj Gen Asif Ghafoor, had warned at the time.
+Their time is up,” Maj Gen Asif Ghafoor had warned at the time.
 This was one of the most hard-hitting statements against the PTM by the military to date, though in the past there had been warnings to the group against crossing the proverbial ‘red line’.

 MNA Dawar, speaking on the floor of the house, had rejected the allegations levelled by the military spokesman against the PTM and said his party was ready for accountability before the parliament only.